 The National Association of Homebuilder Sentiment Index is a closely watched measure of future building activity

-The National Association of Homebuilders Sentiment Index measures the confidence of homebuilders.
+The National Association of Homebuilders Sentiment Index measures homebuilders’ confidence.
 It gauges builder perceptions of current and future sales of single-family residences and asks builders to characterize the sales as “good,” “fair,” or “poor.”
-It also asks the builders to rate the traffic of prospective buyers as “high to very high,” “average,” and “low to very low.”
+It also asks the builders to rate the traffic of prospective buyers as “high to very high,” “average,” or “low to very low.”

-Given the strength of first quarter earnings, this report isn’t a surprise.
-Lennar (LEN), Toll Brothers (TOL), Ryland (RYL), and Meritage (MTH) all reported strong earnings.
+Given the strength of second quarter earnings, this report isn’t a surprise.
+Lennar (LEN), KB Home (KBH), Toll Brothers (TOL), Ryland (RYL), and Meritage (MTH) all reported strong earnings.
 The NAHB is forecasting a 29% increase in housing starts this year.

 Shortages of skilled labor have been a problem for the homebuilding industry as well as the mortgage industry.
 Since the bubble burst, employment in these sectors dropped so dramatically that many skilled workers found jobs in other sectors of the economy.
 Skilled construction workers were absorbed by the energy sector and trucking.

 Builders noted the shutdown and the impending debt ceiling have depressed consumer confidence, and this is flowing through to traffic.
 All of the sub-indicators fell.

 Implications for homebuilders